 Filing for Custody

 Whether you're filing for custody of a child born outside of marriage or as part of a divorce, family courts are primarily concerned about the child's well-being.
-Therefore, they'll want to know who the primary caregiver is and determine whether that parent is best prepared to be the custodial parent or guardian.
-Courts generally assume that visitation with the noncustodial parent is in the child's best interests, unless there's a history of abuse or other concerns.
+Therefore, they'll want to know who the primary caregiver is and whether or not that individual is best prepared to be the custodial parent.
+Courts generally assume that visitation with the noncustodial parent is in the child's best interests unless there's a history of abuse or other concerns.

 The process of filing for child custody varies by state, although parents also may write up a parenting agreement that includes a custody plan and present it to the court for approval.
 The following is a general explanation of what to expect, including links to state-specific resources, when filing for custody.

 Filing for Custody: Getting Started

 If you're getting a divorce and have representation, your attorney will cover matters pertaining to any minor children born (or adopted) to you and your spouse, including custody, visitation, and support.
 If you're filing for divorce without an attorney, the divorce petition will need to address whether minor children are involved.

 Before you file the petition, make sure you can clearly explain why you should be awarded custody, especially if you haven't necessarily been the child's primary caregiver.
 Perhaps there was a change in circumstances, or you just discovered you had a child, or maybe you have concerns about the other parent's ability to care for the child.